Chaceon quinquedens: Reproduction and development

-Mature deep sea red crabs (DSRC) adults will usually migrate towards the upper slopes of the continental shelf for reproduction, there is also other favorable factors such as warmer temperatures, better abundance in prey, etc, that influence the adult crabs to migrate upwards that help with reproduction and dispersal.
+Mature deep sea red crabs (DSRC) adults will usually migrate towards the upper slopes of the continental shelf for reproduction, there is also other favorable factors such as warmer temperatures, better abundance in prey, etc., that influence the adult crabs to migrate upwards that help with reproduction and dispersal.
 Females will also generally retain her eggs clutches up until the larvae are ready to hatch.
 The greatest seasonal dispersal range for the Deep sea red-crabs is during the winter months.
 The main stimulus for larvae to swim towards the surface is temperature, and as development proceeds the sinking rates of the crabs within their range increases.
 Like most crabs, the DSRC go through Brachyuran cold-water life cycle, have longer incubation times, longer total larval period, which result in larger adults. when the larvae hatch, they become planktonic for most of their early stages. the larvae typically hatch in the spring/summer months in shallow waters.
 DSRC larva develop in six stages: a pre-zoea stage, four zoeae stages, and a megalopa stage.
-The early stages of development (stages within the pre-zoea to the megalopa) happen within 26 days in cold water temperatures ranging from 18-21 °C, this also al occurs in shallower waters.
+The early stages of development (stages within the pre-zoea to the megalopa) happen within 26 days in cold water temperatures ranging from 18 to 21 °C, this also al occurs in shallower waters.
 After the early stages of development the juvenile crabs will continue growth in the mid slopes, the females will typically start to migrate toward to the upper slopes to join the adult females for mating, the males will typically start to migrate into deeper depths.